 THE DRIVING FORCE FOR CHANGE

-The Congressional Progressive Caucus Center (CPCC) is an outside entity that will leverage the power of the Congressional Progressive Caucus by creating critically needed infrastructure within the progressive community.
+The Congressional Progressive Caucus Center (CPC Center) is an outside entity that will leverage the power of the Congressional Progressive Caucus by creating critically needed infrastructure within the progressive community.

-By working with outside partners - advocacy groups, labor unions, and think tanks - we will provide resources outlining the interests of the American people.
-The CPCC will convene different progressive stakeholders to advance cutting-edge, independent policy analysis and most importantly, work to realize the enactment of progressive policies - which are overwhelmingly supported by the American people.
+By working with outside partners - community organizers, advocacy groups, labor unions, and think tanks - we provide resources outlining the interests of the American people.
+The CPC Center convenes progressive stakeholders from across our movement to advance cutting-edge, independent policy analysis and most importantly, work to pass progressive policies that make a difference in people’s everyday lives.

 in the news